To the ferry! Le grand Pitchup.com guide to travelling to France

 If you haven’t yet been camping, caravanning, motorhoming or glamping in France, our handy guide will tell you how to get there via plane, train and automobile, has info on ferry travel, motorhome/tourer rules, and includes tips on getting to France via a roundabout route (ie, have a holiday around Europe too).

-We’re expanding (avec rapidement) into Europe – and are now even in Poland – and now have over 220 campsites and holiday parks in France for you to pick from.
+We’re expanding (avec rapidement) into Europe and now have over 220 campsites and holiday parks in France for you to pick from.
 So we’ll mange our chapeaux if you don’t find a site you like from our list.

-Easyjet.com : Flights from Belfast, London, Edinburgh, Glasgow, Cardiff, Inverness and Leeds to Paris, Toulouse, Brest, Ajaccio, Bastia, Bairritz, Figari, Bordeaux, Grenoble, La Rochelle, Lilles, Lyon, Nantes, Marseilles, Montepellier and Strasbourg.
-Not all destinations to all routes, obv, but then you knew that anyway…
+Flights from Belfast, London, Edinburgh, Glasgow, Cardiff, Inverness and Leeds to Paris, Toulouse, Brest, Ajaccio, Bastia, Bairritz, Figari, Bordeaux, Grenoble, La Rochelle, Lilles, Lyon, Nantes, Marseilles, Montepellier and Strasbourg.
+Not all destinations to all routes, obv, but then you knew that anyway.

 See also: bmi, British Airways, Virgin Atlantic and Air France.

 The Eurotunnel shuttle runs from Folkestone to Calais using the Channel Tunnel, departs four times an hour and takes around 35 minutes for an average journey.
 Journey costs start from £55 each way on a 'Short Stay Saver ticket, returning within five days, and from £73 per car each way for a trip of any duration.

 For a trip of two weeks in summer (19 June – 3 July 2015; leaving Folkestone and returning from Calais) a campervan ticket starts from £75 one way and a car with tourer from £129.
 Cars start from £60 one way.